-For example, geography might influence how long your house lingers on the market and how much mark-up you can get away with.
-Where inventory is low, odds are you’ll sell faster and command a higher price.
+For example, geography might influence how long your house lingers on the market or how much mark-up you can get away with.
+Where competition is high and inventory is low, odds are you’ll sell faster and command a higher price.
 Conversely, in places where home sales have cooled, homeowners will likely have to work harder to attract the right buyer.

-So, you’ll want to be prepared as a seller and control the factors that could have a big impact on the bottom line.
-Things like hiring a really good real estate agent and maximizing your home’s online appeal can convert effort into dollars — and a more seamless closing — and more money in the bank.
+So, you’ll want to be prepared as a seller and control the factors that could have a big impact on your bottom line.
+Things like hiring a great real estate agent and maximizing your home’s online appeal can translate into a more seamless closing — and more money in the bank.

-Here are 12 steps experts advise homeowners take to quickly sell their homes in 2019.
+Here are 12 steps to take to sell your home in 2022:

 - Hire an agent who knows the market.

 - Set a timeline for selling your home.